srangani99/Aurora_PostgreSQL_AWS/rotatesslcertonrds.rst

 * rds-ca-2019-root.pem
 * rds-combined-ca-bundle.pem

-It is advisable to search using *.pem.
+It is advisable to search code repository using *.pem.
 Based on findings you will know what version of client certificate is used.

 If ``rds-combined-ca-bundle.pem`` is used, you can avoid or reduce outage compare to using specific root cert or intermediate cert.
 The certificate bundle contains certificates for both the old and new CA, so you can upgrade your application safely and maintain connectivity during the transition period.
 If you are using ``rds-ca-2015-root.pem`` or ``rds-ca-2019-root.pem`` or any other intermediate certificates, it is strongly recommanded that you upgrade your client certificates to ``rds-combined-ca-bundle.pem``.
 More information on SSL/TLS client side certificates can be found `sslcertinfo`_.